 A teaser is a type of bet that allows you to shift a point spread in your favor.
 As a result, you have to give back a portion of your payout.
 You also have to tease at least two games together, making it into a parlay bet.
 Here’s an example:

 1. Dallas Cowboys +3

 4. Green Bay Packers -6.5

-If you wanted to bet one of these games, then it’s simple: just pick a side.
-However, if you want to play a teaser, you are forced to play a parlay but you get to shift the line by a certain amount for both bets.
+If you wanted to bet one one of these games, it’s simple: just pick a side.
+However, if you want to play a teaser, you are forced to play a parlay, but you get to shift the line by a certain amount for both bets.
 Some teasers are as small as six points and can go as high as 14 or even 20 (in rare instances).
-Let’s say you liked Green Bay and Dallas from the above two games, if you played a six-point teaser, you would move both line in your favor and create a two-game parlay out of them.
+Let’s say you liked Green Bay and Dallas from the above two games; if you played a six-point teaser, you would move both lines in your favor and create a two-game parlay out of them.
 That means you’d have Dallas +9 instead of +3 AND Green Bay -0.5 in a two-game parlay.
 Both would have to cover their new spreads for you to win.
-When you start getting into 10 point teasers, you’ll usually need to parlay at least three games together.
-And if you play a 14-point super teaser, then you to parlay at least four games together.
+When you start getting into 10-point teasers, you’ll usually need to parlay at least three games together.
+And if you play a 14-point super teaser, then you can parlay at least four games together.